catseye/The-Dossier/article/Video Games of Note.md

 I figured that if [Wouter could have such a page](http://strlen.com/rants/fav_games.html), then I could too.
 I've also been told that I have good taste in video games.

-Gameplay impresses me far more than the graphics or sound effects or "realism" of the game.
-Music does has some influence on me though, in that an exceptional soundtrack will count for some extra points.
+Gameplay generally counts more than the quality of the graphics or sound effects or music, but the latter elements sometimes have their part to play in making a really notable game.
+"Realism" of the game is generally not a factor.

-These are ordered from most favourite to least favourite.
+These are ordered from most impressive to me to least impressive.
 Note, however, that the order and contents of this list are subject to change.

+This list is mostly arcade games and games for home systems which are 16-bit or more; this is intentional.
+For a list of games of note for 8-bit home systems, see [8-bit Games of Note](8-bit%20Games%20of%20Note.md).

 ### Typhoon Thompson